 GUID attribute (Globally Unique Identifiers) This attribute is an application-specific identifier that a local implementation may need to add to elements according to local rules and syntaxes.
 GUID is not a required attribute.
 Its use and specification is totally dependent on the representation and storage requirements of the author of the Manifestation.
 The usage of GUID attribute is not part of the second level of compliance to the Akoma Ntoso schema.

-Syntax for eId and wId attributes
+Syntax for eId attributes

 This section specifies the syntax for the eId attribute.